EchterAlsFake/porntrex_api/README.md

 # Disclaimer
 > [!IMPORTANT]
-> XVideos API is in violation to the ToS of xvideos.com!
+> Porntrex API is in violation to the ToS of porntrex.com!
-> If you are the website owner of xvideos.com, contact me at my E-Mail, and I'll take this repository immediately offline.
+> If you are the website owner of porntrex.com, contact me at my E-Mail, and I'll take this repository immediately offline.
 > EchterAlsFake@proton.me

 # Features